 - Tracks – a radio play that delves into a reasonably interesting conspiracy theory, but ultimately fails to replicate the engagement that comes from a discovery.
 C.

 - Homecoming – more of a play than a podcast, but one that utilises the medium very nicely.
 Season 2 was meh.
 B.

 - Serial Season 1 – a documentary about the death of Hae Min Lee featuring interviews with Adnan Syed, who is in prison for the murder.
 But did he do it?
 This helped build the genre of the developing real time podcast, and bingelistening to this with noise cancelling headphones, on a transatlantic red eye, was super sweet.
 The theme music still gives me shivers.
+The original and perhaps still the best.
 A.